 - The ball can only be moved backwards hand-to-hand once the maul has formed.
-A player is not allowed to move/slide to the back of the maul when he is in possession of the ball (PK). - The ball can be moved backwards hand-to-hand once the maul has formed.
+A player is not allowed to move/slide to the back of the maul when they are in possession of the ball (PK). - The ball can be moved backwards hand-to-hand once the maul has formed. - The 'ripper' needs to stay in contact with the jumper until the ball is transferred.
+No 'long transfer' of the ball to the back of the maul from the lineout jumper.
+This is particularly obvious when players join in front of new ball carrier.